radawson/Vampire/README.md

 ./gradlew build
 ```

-The compiled plugin will be available in `build/libs/`.
+The compiled plugin JAR will be available in `build/libs/`.

-## Roadmap

-- Add better language support
-- Add vampire levels

 ## License